Dana Lewis (basketball)

-Dana Lewis (born October 16, 1949) is a retired American collegiate and professional basketball player.
-Lewis was a 1st Round selection (#12 overall) of the Philadelphia 76ers in the 1971 NBA Draft out of the University of Tulsa.
+Dana Lewis (born October 16, 1949) is an American former professional basketball player.
+He played college basketball for the Oral Roberts Golden Eagles and Tulsa Golden Hurricane.
+Lewis was selected as the 12th overall pick in the 1971 NBA draft by the Philadelphia 76ers but spent his professional career in the Eastern Basketball Association (EBA) and the Philippines.

 Early life

 In 1966, Dana Lewis moved with his mother from New York City to Newark, New Jersey.
 He attended Weequahic High School in Newark.
 There he played basketball and was a teammate of future NBA player Mo Layton in a highly successful program.
 In 1966-1967 Weequahic went undefeated and won the Group 4 State Championship, defending their title from the year before.

 Weequahic High School in 1965–66 and 1966–67 had each of the five starters go on to play college basketball.
 Two reached the National Basketball Association.
 The five were Layton, Lewis, Leroy Cobb, George Watson and Bill Mainor.
 Layton played with Phoenix and Portland in the NBA after a college career at the University of Southern California.
 Mainor played at Fordham, and Cobb and Watson played at Southern California with Layton.

 “Yes, that was quite a ballclub,” reminisced Les Fein, the Weequahic coach.
 “Not only were the boys excellent players, but they were gentlemen.”